Amazon hikes Prime membership fees in U.S. as wages, costs rise | Technology

 Amazon hikes Prime membership fees in U.S. as wages, costs rise

-The company announced no changes for Prime members outside the United States.
-Chief Financial Officer Brian Olsavsky told reporters on a conference call that Amazon expected some Prime members to quit, but retention loss "hasn't been large in the past."
-Revenue per Prime member "did grow significantly during the pandemic," he added.
-With more than 200 million members globally, Prime is an incentive to consumers to direct more of their shopping to Amazon so they can make the most of their subscriptions.
+Amazon.com Inc on Thursday said it was raising the price of its annual U.S. Prime subscriptions by 17%, as it looks to offset higher costs for shipping and wages that it expects to persist this year.

 Amazon.com Inc on Thursday said it was raising the price of its annual U.S. Prime subscriptions by 17%, as it looks to offset higher costs for shipping and wages that it expects to persist this year.
-Shares rose as much as 17% in extended trade after beating profit expectations for the holiday quarter.
-If shares rise on Friday by that much, it would be the stock's biggest percentage gain since October 2009.
+Shares rose as much as 17% in extended trade as Amazon also beat profit expectations for the holiday season.
+If shares increase on Friday by that much, it would be the stock's biggest percentage gain since October 2009 and grow founder Jeff Bezos' wealth by about $20 billion.

 For the holiday quarter, Amazon earned $14.3 billion, double its net income from a year earlier.
 That included a pre-tax gain of $11.8 billion from its stake in electric car maker Rivian Automotive.
 On the heels of a windfall from greater at-home shopping in the pandemic, Amazon has poured money into its operations to manage disruptions, most recently the Omicron variant of COVID-19.
 It has marketed signing bonuses to attract hundreds of thousands of workers in a tight labor market, and it has paid more for shipping because it could not get products into the right warehouses.